unimarkup/specification/Frontend_Reference.md

 ### Inline formatting

-Inline formatting consists of special character sequences inside one paragraph that format an enclosed text in a certain way.
-For multi-paragraph formatting see [text blocks](#text-blocks).
+Inline formatting consists of special character sequences that format an enclosed text in a certain way.
+For multi-block formatting see [text blocks](#text-blocks).

 A none-white-space character must immediately follow an opening character sequence for inline formatting.
 If the inline formatting is not closed by the same character sequence with a none-white-space character before the closing character sequence, no formatting is applied.